inverno-io/inverno-core/doc/reference-guide.md

 There is also no need for complex runtime libraries since the complexity is handled by the compiler which generates a readable class providing only what is required at runtime.
 This presents two advantages, first applications have a small footprint and start fast since most of the processing is already done and no reflection is involved.
 Secondly you will be able to actually debug all parts of your application since nothing is hidden behind a complex library, you can actually see when the beans are instantiated with the `new` operator opening rooms to other compile and runtime optimization as well.

 The framework also fully embraces the modular system introduced in Java 9 which basically imposes to develop with modularity in mind.
-An Inverno module only exposes the beans that must be exposed to other modules and it clearly indicates the beans it requires to operate.
+An Inverno module only exposes the beans that must be exposed to other modules, and it clearly indicates the beans it requires to operate.
 All this makes modular development safer, clearer and more natural.

 ### Modules and Beans

-Inversion of control and dependency injection principles have proven to be an elegant and efficient way to create applications in an Object Oriented Programming language.
+Inversion of control and dependency injection principles have proven to be an elegant and efficient way to create applications in an Object-Oriented Programming language.
 A Java application basically consists in a set of interconnected objects.

 An Inverno application adds a modular dimension to these principles, the objects or the **beans** composing the application are created and connected in one or more isolated **modules** which are themselves composed in the **application**.

 A **module** encapsulates several beans and possibly other modules.
 It specifies the dependencies it needs to operate and only exposes the beans that need to be exposed from the module perspective.
-As a result it is isolated from the rest of the application, it is unaware of how and where it is used and it actually doesn't care as long as its requirements are met.
+As a result it is isolated from the rest of the application, it is unaware of how and where it is used, and it actually doesn't care as long as its requirements are met.
 It really resembles a class which makes it very familiar to use.

 A **bean** is a component of a module and more widely an application.
 It has required and optional dependencies provided by the module when a bean instance is created.